 Stand with your head held high, legs planted firmly apart and your hands on your hips.
 Hold this confident pose for a few moments and see how it makes you feel.
 Practise it in the toilets before your interview - it'll make you feel more confident and put a smile on your face!

 - Software and internet connection

-Check with the recruiter what they will be using and what steps, if any, you need to take before the interview.
+Check with the recruiter what they’ll be using and what steps you need to take before the interview.
 For example, you may need to download software.
-You should also check that your internet connection is stable and that you have enough data.
+You should also check that your internet connection is stable and you have enough data.

 - Test your equipment

 Before the interview, check that your camera and audio equipment is working.
 Also check them for picture quality and sound levels.